dmeents/picodegallo/README.md

 # picodegallo

-### CLI tool for generating boilerplate based off of customizable templates.
+#### A tool for generating boilerplate based off of customizable templates.